Bearded-Hen/Android-Bootstrap/README.md

 Alternatively you can use Android Bootstrap as a library project by downloading the source.

-Finally, remember to copy __fontawesome-webfont.ttf__ into the assets folder of your project, as otherwise FontAwesome icons won't show up.
+* Copy __fontawesome-webfont.ttf__ into the assets folder of your project, as otherwise FontAwesome icons won't show up.

-If you have any questions, issues, or just want to let us know where you're using Android Bootstrap tweet us at [@BeardedHen](https://twitter.com/beardedhen), email support@beardedhen.com, or head over to our [website](http://beardedhen.com/) to see more of our creations.

-#Features
-* Uses min SDK 7 which is Android 2.1 (Tested on a device running Android 2.2)
-* Bootstrap buttons as per Bootstrap v3
-* Rounded buttons
-* Disabled buttons
-* Various sized buttons (large to extra small)
-* Just text buttons
-* Left, right, left and right, or just icon button
-* Font Awesome text as per Font Awesome v4
-* Animations to Font Awesome Text items
-* EditText backgrounds and states

-#How to use

-The following XML will create a BootstrapButton with an Android icon:
+* Paste the following XML into a layout file to create a BootstrapButton:

 ```xml
 <!-- basic button -->